stefanofa/awesome/TOPICS.md

 *   [damianricobelli/stepperize](https://github.com/damianricobelli/stepperize) - A type safe library for building step-by-steps workflows

 *   [magicuidesign/magicui](https://github.com/magicuidesign/magicui) - UI Library for Design Engineers.
 Animated components and effects you can copy and paste into your apps.
 Free.
 Open Source.

+*   [mehdibha/dotUI](https://github.com/mehdibha/dotUI) - Build your component library with a unique look, in seconds.

 *   [udecode/plate](https://github.com/udecode/plate) - Rich-text editor with AI, MCP, and shadcn/ui